Post Traumatic Stress Disorder and Trauma

 - Parenting difficulties

 - Memory problems surrounding the event

-Post-traumatic stress disorder can be successfully managed but must be individualized according to the causes and symptoms and is treated with a combination of the following treatments:
+Post-traumatic stress disorder can be managed successfully but must be individualized based on the causes and symptoms and is treated with a combination of the following treatments:

 If you suspect that you or a loved one may have post-traumatic stress disorder, please contact a professional mental health provider for diagnosis and treatment.